Dan Croll: Early career

 Born in Newcastle-under-Lyme in Staffordshire, Croll moved to Liverpool when he was 18 to attend the Liverpool Institute for Performing Arts (LIPA).
 While at LIPA, he won the national Songwriter of the Year award from the Musicians' Benevolent Fund and was one of eight students picked to have a one-to-one with LIPA founder Sir Paul McCartney.
+He wrote his 2020 track "Yesterday" about the experience of meeting McCartney.

-2012–2015: Sweet Disarray
+2012–2015

-Croll signed to Turn First Records at the start of 2012.
+Croll signed to Turn First Records in 2012.
 His debut single, "From Nowhere," was released worldwide on 24 September 2012 via Turn First / Racquet Records (Croll's own imprint) as a digital download and limited 7".
 "From Nowhere" spent 3 days at the top of the Hype Machine popular charts, was playlisted in the UK on BBC 6 Music, XFM and Amazing Radio, and received spot plays on BBC Radio 1.
 The song also received airplay in the US, reaching #36 on the Billboard Alternative chart.
 Croll was named a Guardian New Band of the Day in November 2012 and described as "Paul Simon jamming with Prince.
-Very nice".
+Very nice."

 Croll released his second single "Compliment Your Soul" in March 2013.
 This was followed up by the release of "In/Out" in July 2013.

 On 13 October 2013, Croll released the song "Home" on his own VEVO channel on YouTube.
 On 29 October 2013, during an on-air Virgin Radio interview, Croll confirmed he had finished recording his full-length debut album.
 The LP was expected to be released early in 2014.

 His song "Compliment Your Soul" was included in the soundtrack for the video game FIFA 14.
+While his song From Nowhere’s remix by Andrew Baardsen was featured in a radio station in Grand Theft Auto V.

 On 19 April 2014 for Record Store Day, Croll released a limited 10" orange vinyl featuring 2 unreleased songs.
 Side A featured "Hello My Baby" (featuring Ladysmith Black Mambazo) which was backed with "Ever at Your Side".
 Croll went to Durban to record "Hello My Baby" with the group.
 The limited vinyl was released in independent record stores on the day.